markschl/uvsnake/mock_example/README.md

 # We may also compare the results with the expected sequences using
 # VSEARCH -usearch_global
-# This allows us to match the known isolates with the observed OTUs
+# This allows us to match the known isolates in the communities with the observed OTUs
 out=mock_example/results/ITS3-KYO2...ITS4
 vsearch --usearch_global $out/unoise3.fasta \
   --db mock_example/mock/mock_ITS2.fasta \